dtraytel/Bindings-as-BNFs/README.md

 1. ```Prelim.thy``` and ```Card_Prelim.thy```:
   Background libraries for various auxiliary notions and theorems.

-2. ```Template.thy```: An axiomatic implementation of polymorphic locales (which are Isabelle's monomorphic modules).
-We have developed this axiomatic experimental command to avoid copy-pasting the polymorphic axiomatizations and the derived proofs.
+2. ```Template.thy```: An axiomatic Standard ML implementation of polymorphic locales (which are Isabelle's monomorphic modules).
+We have developed this axiomatic experimental command (Section 8) to avoid copy-pasting the polymorphic axiomatizations and the derived proofs.
 (See a detailed explanation and example below.)
 In our setting, the templates are used for the (co)recursors and their instantiation to obtain the substitution operators.

 3. ```Common_Data_Codata_Bindings.thy```: The axiomatization of a sufficiently diverse abstract MRBNF ```('a, 'b, 'c, 'd) F``` (following Proposal 5) of fixed